nneonneo/sstic-2023/writeup.md

 What we actually need to do is execute the bit-flip attack *three times*: the first time to flip `sp`, the second time to un-flip everything before `sp` (restoring the "garbage" back to the original values), and the third time to flip `x30`.
 This gets kind of complicated, but luckily it's easy enough to develop and debug the attack using my emulator ([`aes_test.py`](files/stage2c/aes-test.py)).

+Note that XORing the stack pointer with a constant bit-flip mask doesn't necessarily produce a constant stack shift, as the stack pointer is randomized with a granularity of 16 bytes.
+So, we will have to run the exploit repeatedly and get lucky.

 We have to find a suitable target location to jump to, as well as a suitable stack adjustment to apply.
 ROP is not an option because we do not have any viable ASLR leak (all of our leaks entail crashing the program).
 We control very little of the stack: the 0x133e check password function (at 0x1150) reads 32 bytes of the input onto the stack with `strncpy?`, but this is overwritten by `longjmp`.

-Note that XORing the stack pointer with a constant bit-flip mask doesn't necessarily produce a constant stack shift, as the stack pointer is randomized with a granularity of 16 bytes.
-So, we will have to run the exploit repeatedly and get lucky.

-In the end, I found a nice solution: the AES decryption routine at 0x1574 places the AES round keys on the stack, then calls the AES-CBC decryption routine at 0x4480.
-The CBC decryption routine copies the most recent ciphertext block (which we control) to the stack, giving us 16 bytes of stack control.
+In the end, I found a nice solution: the AES decryption routine at 0x1574 places the AES round keys on the stack (creating a large 0x140-byte stack frame), then calls the AES-CBC decryption routine at 0x4480.
+This CBC decryption routine copies the most recent ciphertext block (which we control) to the stack, giving us 16 bytes of stack control.
 We can use that 16 bytes to set up a fake stack frame for the firmware reading routine (just enough to put the client fd on the stack), and then use the firmware read at 0x1b78 to dump out the contents of the stack - including the AES round keys.
 Since the first 16 bytes of the round key structure is the original AES key, this gives us the private key for the win.

 Putting it all together, we have the following attack:

-1. Exploit the front-end and execute `cat <&4 >&5 & cat <&5 >&4` to connect the client socket directly to the backend.
+1. Exploit the front-end and execute `system("cat <&4 >&5 & cat <&5 >&4")` via ROP to connect the client socket directly to the backend.
 2. Use iterated AES-CBC bit-flipping to XOR the stack pointer in the `jmpbuf` with 0x1e0, which has a chance of decreasing the stack pointer by 0x1e0.
-3. Use iterated AES-CBC bit-flipping to restore the value of `x30` which was corrupted in the previous step.
+3. Invert the bit-flipping of step 2 to restore the value of `x30` which was corrupted in the previous step.
 4. Use iterated AES-CBC bit-flipping to flip the value of `x30` from `(exe + 0x1e94) ^ guard` to `(exe + 0x1b78) ^ guard`.
 5. Call `decrypt` with a block containing the client fd (4) to establish a fake stack frame.
 6. Send an invalid packet to throw an exception, calling `longjmp`.